Beadology Iowa opened as Dawn’s Hide & Bead Away in 1987. In August of 2008, the store was sold to current owners Karen

-From left to right: Cheryl Weatherford, Karen Kubby, Laurel Kubby, and Kaamilya William.
+From left to right: Cheryl Weatherford, Karen Kubby, and Laurel Kubby.

 Karen Kubby is President of Kubby Gyrls, Inc. and co-owner of Beadology Iowa.
 Her specialty in creating and teaching is seed bead weaving, yet she dabbles in chainmaille, viking knit, wirework and lampworking.
 She has been a lampworker since 2008 and teaches the basics in the Beadology Iowa flame studio.

 Karen has been a high school science teacher, potter, director of a nonprofit reproductive health care facility, and a local elected official.
 She has been beading since she was in 6th grade and loves to share the art and science of beading and lampworking with others.

 When not at the store, Karen loves to be in her extensive flower and produce garden, riding her bike, and of course, beading.

 Laurel Kubby is Vice President of Kubby Gyrls, Inc. and co-owner of Beadology Iowa.
 She loves creating beaded jewelry & sculptures, teaching beadwork, and encouraging others on their bead journey.
 Her specialty is 3-dimensional contemporary geometric seed bead work.
 She is very interested in the design process & beading techniques.
 She also enjoys kumihimo & bead crochet.
 She plays with wirework, chainmaille, and bead stringing.
 She teaches classes at Beadology & in Phoenix.

 Laurel has been beading since her teens, but became serious about it in the late 1990’s.
 She has been published in numerous books & magazines.
 She has been a finalist as well as a winner in several beading contests.
 She has also had beadwork exhibited in several museums, both nationally & internationally.